RotherOSS/otobo-docker/README.md

 ### Force a patchlevel upgrade

-Devel image are not upgraded automatically.
+Devel images are not upgraded automatically.
 But the upgrade can be forced.
 Note that this does not reinstall or upgrade the installed packages.

 * `docker-compose down` stop and remove the containers, named volumes are kept